 Most charity managers choose a CRM based on a demo and a sales pitch, then discover the limitations six months in.
 The contact fields are wrong.
 The reporting does not match what the board actually needs.
 Gift Aid claims require a workaround.
 Volunteer hours are tracked in a spreadsheet because the CRM was not designed for that.
-This article is a practical comparison of the main options available to UK charities, with honest assessments of what each does well and where each falls short.
+This article is a practical comparison of the main options available to UK charities, with assessments of what each does well and where each falls short.

 The table below covers the platforms most commonly used by UK charities.
 Pricing is indicative and may have changed since publication.
 Always check current pricing directly with the provider.